datajerk/ctf-write-ups/vulnhub/venus/README.md

 0x7ffff7dee000
 ```

-Yeah, that does NOT look like ASLR is enabled on this OS.
+Yeah, that does NOT look like ASLR is enabled in this OS.
 You can check this a couple of ways _only from the vulnbox VM_:

 ```
 bash-5.1# ldd /usr/bin/venus_messaging